Select Page

 Materials Support Projects

-Northwest ESD is supporting our state’s High School OpenSciEd field test teachers by procuring them the materials they need for transformative professional development and for classroom instruction with their students.
-These field test teachers are on the cutting edge of science instruction and pedagogy and will be testing and informing the remainder of the HS OpenSciEd units this year (2022-23).
+Northwest ESD is supporting our state’s Elementary School OpenSciEd field test teachers by procuring them the materials they need for transformative professional development and for classroom instruction with their students.
+These field test teachers are on the cutting edge of science instruction and pedagogy and will be testing and informing the remainder of the Elementary OpenSciEd through 2025.

 Pedagogical Projects